Sandy Ridge Trail System

 Salem District | OR

 Season Dates: 1/1 - 12/31

-The partially completed Sandy Ridge Trail System provides new trail opportunities specifically designed for mountain bikers in the foothills of the Cascade Range.
+The Sandy Ridge Trail System provides new trail opportunities specifically designed for mountain bikers in the foothills of the Cascade Range.
 Located on a ridge just west of Mount Hood and above the Sandy River, the trail system winds through a typical Western Oregon forest of Douglas-fir, western hemlock, western red cedar, and various hardwood species.

 Trail users must stay on designated trails.
 The trail system is located outside the southern boundary of the Bull Run Watershed Management Unit.
 Entering the Management Unit is strictly prohibited and punishable under federal law.
 Staying on designated trails ensures compliance with this order.

 Photos courtesy of Josh Kling/Western Rivers Conservancy, Tim Zimmerman and Shane Wilson/IMBA.

 From the east side of Sandy, head east on US Highway 26 (Mount Hood Highway) for 11.4 miles.
 Turn left on Sleepy Hollow Dr soon after a large sign indicating a left turn for Marmot.
 NOTE: This will be the second turn-off for Sleepy Hollow Rd.
 Once on Sleepy Hollow, go 0.3 miles and turn right on E. Barlow Trail Rd and over the Sandy River.
 After 1 mile on E. Barlow Trail Rd, look on the left for the signed Sandy Ridge Trailhead which has parking for nearly fifty vehicles, a restroom and visitor information.